Friends of the Desert Outdoor Center at Lake Pleasant - Education, Recreation, and Inspiration

 The purpose of this course is to introduce students to the basics of weather and climate.
 Students will learn about the aspects of weather, including temperature, air pressure, winds and humidity, and the basic concepts of meteorology so they can understand how scientists predict weather.

-For more information, pricing, to arrange a personal tour, or make reservations, call (602) 372-7470 or email This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it
+For more information, pricing, to arrange a personal tour, or make reservations, call (602) 372-7470 or email [email protected]

 Back to Top